 If You Can Elect Portability, Why Do Marital Estate Tax Planning?

-You probably don’t have a federally taxable estate since you can give away$5.49 million (in 2017) tax free.
-And if you’re married, when you die your spouse can elect to inherit your unused tax-free amount and be able to give away up to $11 million tax free.
-This is known as “portability” and is explained here.
+You probably don’t have a federally taxable estate since you can give away $11.7 million (in 2021) tax free.
+And if you’re married, when you die, your spouse can elect to inherit your unused tax-free amount and be able to give away up to $22.14 million tax free.
+This is known as “portability.”

 Prior to the enactment of portability in 2012, married couples had to establish trusts in order to shelter funds and protect the estate of the first spouse who died from being taxed when the second spouse dies.
 These are often referred to as “QTIP” or “credit shelter” trusts.
-The question is if you have less than $11 million dollars is there any reason to partake in estate tax planning?
+The question is, if you have less than $23 million dollars, is there any reason to partake in estate tax planning?
 Here are a few reasons to consider:

 - To protect growth.
-If you fund your trust with up to $5.49 million and the value of the trust assets grows, they will not be in your spouse’s estate.
-For example if you and your spouse each have $5.49 million and your share of the estate grows by $1 million before she dies, if you leave it in trust, the extra $1 million will not be taxed upon your spouse’s death.
-But if he has $12 million it will be taxed even if he does elect portability.
+If you fund your trust with up to $11.7 million and the value of the trust assets grows, they will not be in your spouse’s estate.
+For example, if you and your spouse each have $11.7 million and your share of the estate grows by $1 million before she dies, if you leave it in trust, the extra $1 million will not be taxed upon your spouse’s death.
+But if he has $13 million it will be taxed even if he does elect portability.
 This benefit is more useful for people living in states with lower estate tax thresholds.

 - Creditor protection.
 Funds you leave your spouse in trust can be protected from her creditors.